salvalcantara/pid-tuning-bda58/src/pages/index.md

           Definitely, there is still room for truly original and unconventional applications of the feedback principle.
-And you and I will witness that in the years to come.

-          In the meantime, In this book I will teach you everything I know about B2B marketing.
-From branding, marketing planning, content creation, SEO and PPC, to segmenting your audience and understanding today's metrics and analytics methodologies — this guide is the only marketing education you'll ever need.
+You and I will witness that in the years to come.
+In the meantime, in this short book I am sharing with you how to tune PID controllers, by far the most common form of feedback, in order to obtain *well-balanced* loops.
+By all means, this is not a sophisticated book, but I am quite confident that it will be useful and interesting to a wide audience.
         image: images/myFace.jpg
         image_alt: Brandon Guidelines Photo
         media_position: right